Frisland: History

 Nicolò Zeno Patritio Veneto Creduta fauolosa, ò nel Mare Sommersa, Descritta Dal P. Cosmografo Coronelli” (‘Frisland, discovered by Nicolò Zeno, a Venetian patrician, believed to be a fable, or submerged in the sea’)".
 Even in the mid-18th century, explorers' maps clearly depicted Frisland as separated from Greenland by a wide strait.

+Frisland also appears in later literary works, including the French romance Histoire de Falitz et Melliflore (1818), in which the island forms part of a symbolic and fictionalized geographical setting rather than a cartographic claim; the work was later translated into English under the title The Tale of Falitz and Melliflore.

 The myth of Frisland was gradually dispensed with as explorers, chiefly from England and France, charted and mapped the waters of the North Atlantic.

+In a French book, Canadian map curator Alban Berson pointed out that in the 18th century, upon reexamining the calculation of Frisland's coordinates, French geographer Philippe Buache concluded that it was the Faroe Islands.
+Berson shows that the toponymy corroborates this theory.
+The oldest printed map of this archipelago was published in 1673 by the Dane Lucas Jacobsøn Debes.
+If we compare this map with Zeno's map of Frisland, we find many points of convergence.
+The name “Frisland” itself is similar to “Færorarum” used by Debes and even closer to the Old Danish “Færöislanda”.
+The small isolated island called “Ledeve” on Zeno's map is reminiscent of Debes' “Little Dimen”.
+In the South, “Sundero colfo” corresponds to “Süderöe fiord”, “Portlanda” to “Porchÿrs Nas”, and “Sorand” to “Süderöe”.
+The southernmost point on both maps has the same name in Italian and Danish, “Monaco” and “Münck”.
+It is a rock whose shape resembled a monk.
+To the West, “Godmec” could be “Götenes”.
+To the north, Zeno's northernmost island, “Dvilo”, corresponds to “Videröe”, and “Andefort” to “Andefiord”.

+Frisland would therefore not be so much an imaginary island as a real archipelago, very incorrectly located and depicted in an unrecognizable way: the Faroe Islands.

 Depiction

 Frisland was shown as a roughly rectangular island, with three triangular promontories on its western coast.

 In some mappings, it is identified as "Fixland".
 (Matteo Prunes map of 1553, from Library of Congress, see upper right of map; see also, page 88 for other clearer source; see also Catalan map of 1480 showing "Fixland"; original source map copied in this article, page 64.)